-As with any home you can buy, some properties are simply in better condition than others, whether the property is three years old or 30 years old.
+As with any home you can buy, some properties are subject to structural damage and others are simply in better condition than others, whether the property is three years old or 30 years old.

 A house will be one of the biggest financial purchases you’ll likely ever make, whether you intend for it to be the family home or an investment property that should last for generations to come.
 It is therefore important to ensure that the property is of the high quality it should be.
 This is where a pre-purchase inspection can be so important for the potential buyer, while for the seller of the property a pre-listing inspection can be of significant benefit.
 Casey Building Inspections is proud to offer both pre-listing and pre-purchase inspections in Melbourne to make the process easier for home buyers and sellers.

 The Importance of the Pre-Purchase building Inspection

 By insisting on an independent pre-purchase inspection with Casey Building Inspections prior to signing a contract with the vendor, you can gain a comprehensive, detailed insight into the quality of the property as a whole.
 We’ll assess the structural integrity of the building as well as evaluate the grounds on which the building is situated.
 These factors will all be compiled into a report that determines whether or not the property passes the pre-purchase inspection or fails to meet minimum standards.